-- Ensure that the event budgets include healthy menus for the entire crew (including you).
+- Ensure that the event budget includes healthy menus for the entire crew (including you).
+A nutritious source of calories will provide you the energy you need to keep going strong!

-- Ladies, bring a pair of flat shoes to slip into during set-up, take-down and when you are out of the public eye.
+- Ladies, bring a pair of flat shoes to slip into during set-up, take-down, and when you are out of the public eye.
+Give your feet a break!

 - If participants are going off-site for lunch, place your own lunch order with room service in advance.
 Return to your room to enjoy your meal.
 If possible, take time for a short nap and, possibly, a refreshing shower.